 - Fall Protection – Training Requirements (1926.503): 1,978

 - Personal Protective/Life-Saving Equipment – Eye and Face Protection (1926.102): 1,528

-All fo the above are imminently preventable.
+All of the above are imminently preventable.
 Falls are the most common cause of workplace fatalities and serious injuries year after year, and most can be prevented by implementing OSHA guidelines.
 The hazard communication standard provides workers with the knowledge to know which chemicals are potentially hazardous and to take proper precautions.
 The safety standards for scaffolding prevent the most common accidents and save lives.